 The development of physical literacy at a young age is essential for the long term physical, social and psychological wellbeing of our students.

-The vision behind this program is to rethink how we support sport and train our young people to ensure that they develop a love of participation in an activity.
-Within our program, students from Prep to Year 3 are encouraged to participate in as many sports as possible to build basic skills whilst focusing on the ABCS of sport – Agility, Balance, Coordination and Speed.
+The vision behind this programme is to rethink how we support sport and train our young people to ensure that they develop a love of participation in an activity.
+Within our programme, students from Prep to Year 3 are encouraged to participate in as many sports as possible to build basic skills whilst focusing on the ABCS of sport – Agility, Balance, Coordination and Speed.

-The College offers an extensive array of play based programs designed with ‘Fun’ being the major motivator.
-Our internally run programs consists of Foundation Sports (nine sports), Dinosaur Football, In2Cricket, Learn to Swim/Squad Swimming and Club Basketball, as well as the external products offered on campus including Auskick, Mini Muscles and Rookies2Reds.
+The College offers an extensive array of play based programmes designed with ‘Fun’ being the major motivator.
+Our internally run programmes consists of Foundation Sports (nine sports), Dinosaur Football, In2Cricket, Learn to Swim/Squad Swimming and Club Basketball, as well as the external products offered on campus including Auskick, Mini Muscles and Rookies2Reds.